 PoS Expectation Academic English These programmes involve significant contact time.
-Programme (AEP) Generally, each subject is required to set one independent study task Pre- A Level (P-AL) per week (approximately one hour).
-A Level Students are expected to complete two-three hours of independent University Foundation study per subject per week.
-Programme (UFP) As much as possible, this will be completed via online learning platforms.
-UAL Foundation Diploma Given the nature of this programme, students are expected to spend a significant amount of time outside of lessons in the CSVPA studio, working on their coursework, portfolio, etc.
+Programme (AEP) Generally, each subject is required to set two independent study / Pre- A Level (P-AL) homework per week equating to one to two hours.
+A Level Students are expected to complete two to three hours of independent University Foundation study / homework per subject per week.
+Programme (UFP) UAL Foundation Diploma Given the nature of this programme, students are expected to spend a significant amount of time outside of lessons in the CSVPA studio, working on their coursework, portfolio, etc.

-Teachers should track and monitor independent study to ensure that it is being completed and that progress is being made.
-If students are not completing their independent study, the demerit system should be utilised.
+^{} Teachers should track and monitor independent study and homework to ensure that it is being completed and that progress is being made.
+If students are not completing their independent study or homework please see the student behaviour policy.